A Comprehensive Comparison: Electric Dryers vs. Gas Dryers

 We’ve talked about the toxic fumes that can build up on gas dryers, but now it’s time to identify the real risk factors associated with poor ventilation for your dryer.

-- Building Code restrictions—some local laws prohibit dryer use without an exterior venting system.
+• Building regulations may pose constraints—certain local ordinances forbid the operation of dryers without an external venting system.
 The concern with gas dryers is the possibility of carbon monoxide build-up, especially in a confined area.
-This is a colourless, odourless gas that can cause dizziness, dull headache, weakness, nausea, vomiting, confusion, blurred vision, shortness of breath, loss of consciousness or death.
+This colourless, odourless gas can cause dizziness, dull headache, weakness, nausea, vomiting, confusion, blurred vision, shortness of breath, loss of consciousness or death.

-- Humidity—approximately two litres of water evaporates from every load of laundry.
-If you allow that water vapour to be released back into your room (as is the case with some electric dryers), the humidity will rise, and the excessive moisture in the air can lead to mold and mildew.
-Approximately 10 to 20 percent of the world’s population is allergic to mold.
+• Humidity—approximately two litres of water evaporates from every load of laundry.
+If you allow that water vapour to be released back into your room (as is the case with some electric dryers), the humidity will rise, and the excessive moisture in the air can lead to mould and mildew.
+Approximately 10 to 20 percent of the world’s population is allergic to mould.
 Reactions range from congestion and wheezing to red eyes or skin rashes.
-Continued exposure can lead to dizziness, fever, shortness of breath or flu-like symptoms.
-They’ll also been known to cause attacks for people suffering from asthma.
-You can run a dehumidifier in your laundry area to reduce some of the extra moisture in the room, but keep in mind the extra electricity that will be used to run it.
+Prolonged exposure may result in symptoms such as dizziness, fever, breathlessness, or flu-like sensations.
+They’ve also been known to cause attacks for people suffering from asthma.
+You can run a dehumidifier in your laundry area to reduce some of the extra moisture in the room but keep in mind the extra electricity that will be used to run it.

-- Lint—this seems harmless enough, especially when just a few pieces are stuck on your clothing.
+• Lint—this seems harmless enough, especially when just a few pieces are stuck on your clothing.
 Unfortunately, lint accumulation in your dryer or dissipation around your room can be hazardous.
-A U.S. Consumer Product Safety Commission (CPSC) report on dryers indicates that most dryer fires are caused by highly flammable lint build-up.
-Electric dryers pose a greater risk of fire than gas as they produce more heat.
-With more than 15,000 fires causing injury, death and millions in property damage, this is a significant concern.
+A U.S. A report from the Consumer Product Safety Commission (CPSC) highlights that the majority of dryer fires stem from the accumulation of highly flammable lint.
+Electric dryers pose a greater fire risk than gas as they produce more heat.
+This is a significant concern, with more than 15,000 fires causing injury, death, and millions in property damage.
 Ensure to clean out the lint filter after every load and annually clear out the lint from the exhaust pipe to the outside.

 Durability

-There are numerous common problems reported with both gas and electric dryers, so it’s difficult to determine a clear winner in this category.
-FIX Appliances CA offers affordable, same-day service, so you’ll be up and running in no time.
+Numerous common problems are reported with gas and electric dryers, so it’s difficult to determine a clear winner in this category.
+FIX Appliances CA offers affordable, same-day service, so you’ll be up and running quickly.

 Common Symptoms and Problems: